Pallikoodam: Etymology

-The schools that were set up near to the temples were called as Ezhuthupalli.

-Even now the schools in Kerala are called as Pallikoodam in Malayalam.
-In Sri Lankan Tamil, too, the word Pallikkoodam is used.

-Also said that it is used by the Malankara Syrian Church in Kerala to run a school along with (Malayalam word: കൂടെ, Transliteration: Koode) each and every major church (Malayalam word: പള്ളി, Transliteration: Palli) of the locality.
+In Keral, Tamil Nadu, and Sri Lanka village schools are called Pallikoodam (Sri Lankan Tamil).

 Types

 There were different forms of Pallikoodams that were established across Kerala offering different levels of education, with some regional variations.
 Kudippallikoodam was by far the most important, popular and wide spread form, since most of the students except clerics, priests or scholarly professionals would usually stop after receiving elementary education and start working on their professions.